-By 1500H the wind was up and the clouds starting to crawl in, a cool 24c, what a perfect time to go for a twenty minute walk up to the top of the hill and be back for afternoon tea?
+By 1500H the wind was up and the clouds started to crawl in, a cool 24c, what a perfect time to go for a twenty minute walk up to the top of the hill and be back for afternoon tea?
 The view was superb, if the sun was out the view would have been breathtaking.
+The view is of the Blue Lagoon area, just stunning.
 If you are feeling adventurous, and the tide is out, take the ridge down to the point then walk back to the resort around the rocks.
 You will not get around the rocks at high tide.

 Next day rain, heavy rain started at 0400H and it did not stop till 1300H.
 Breakfast 0700 to 0900H.
 Continental with fresh fruit, plus eggs cooked to order, Roti and curry and hot chocolate croissants.
 The coffee was flitted or instance and three teas to pick from.
 Those croissants didn't last long at all, good job they had plenty more!

 So much for the Fiji day activities, snorkelling, hand line fishing and my trip out to the caves, it just wasn't to be.
 Lunch, at least our $14 pizza was hot and tasty.
 We went back to the bure and watched another DVD on the laptop.
 By 1800H, Happy hour, the wind was still blowing branches off the trees, but the rain was down to a light drizzle.
 Seeing it is Fiji Day the mats were spread out on the floor and the kava bowl was brought out from its hiding place in the office and the thin layer of dust was washed away.
 We placed our dinner order at lunch time, so tonight at 1900H we are both having roast chicken in a honey and mustard glaze with baked potato and steamed Veges.
 No, it was not as stunning as last night lamb but a vast improvement on cassava and cassava and as for the singing it was outstanding and was nonstop till 2100H.